 Trimming: Denotes how quickly and neatly trimmers cut grass around walls, trees, and foundations.
 Edging: Denotes the speed and neatness of trimming a vertical line along walkway.
-Tall grass & weeds: Reflects cutting power and speed in two-foot growth.
+Tall grass & weeds: Reflects cutting power and speed in two foot growth.
 Handling: Responsiveness and balance while cutting.
-Ease of use: Includes ease of starting the engine, feeding out new line, using controls, and handling.
+Ease of use: Includes ease of starting the engine, feeding out new line, use of controls, and handle comfort.

 About This Brand

 Echo is the leading manufacturer and marketer of gas string trimmers.
 Echo products are used in the consumer and professional market.
 Echo string trimmers are available with two-cycle engines and split-shaft designs for attachments.
 Some models claim low noise, emissions, and weight and anti-vibration features.
 Consumers can find Echo string trimmers at company dealer stores and Home Depot.

 Weight (lbs.)
 Weight is rounded to the nearest tenth of a pound and doesn't include fuel, which can add 1/2 pound.